 Your Guide to Microbrewery Equipment

-Who doesn’t always want a cold beer on tap?
-That is why many people have begun taking on a new hobby: microbrewing.
+Who doesn’t want a cold beer on tap?
+That is why many people have begun taking on a new hobby: micro-brewing.
 This art has been around since the Sumerians fermented the first hops and found that it kind of tasted good.

-Though for a while brewing fell into the hands of big, well-known branded companies, it has in the past few years become more accessible to small business and home brewing hobbyists.
+Though, for a while, brewing fell into the hands of big, well-known branded companies, it has, in the past few years, become more accessible to small businesses and home brewing hobbyists.
 If you are thinking about throwing your hat in the ring, it doesn’t take that much effort, but you do need the right equipment.

 Equipment You Will Need

 There are key pieces of equipment needed and there will be different types and models of each, but the following equipment is the bare minimum you will need to build a microbrewery system from start to finish.
 Here is everything you need to build the perfect microbrewing system.

 This system includes a lauter tin, malt mill machine, a mash tank, steam generator (electric), a wort pump and a heat exchanger.